RISHI27-dot/GSoC_2022/index.md

      tcpserversink host=0.0.0.0 port=5000
   ```

-  *  To recive the stream on othe device connected to the same network as the Raspberry Pi edit the IP address of the Raspberry Pi in the following command and enter the command in the terminal of device.
+  *  To receive the stream on another device connected to the same network as the Raspberry Pi, edit the IP address of the Raspberry Pi in the following command and enter the command in the terminal of the device.

   ```
   gst-launch-1.0 tcpclientsrc host=$DEVICE_IP port=5000 ! \